acilsd/boilerplates/react-starter/README.md

 ### About my .babelrc

 Im not targeting old browsers anymore, thats why i disabled all polyfills and direct transpilation to ES5.
-If you need IE (9-10-11), you should:
+If you need shIEt (9-10-11), you should:

 *  edit babelrc (the simpliest way is to remove `"targets": ` and replace it with `"browsers": 'last 2 versions'` or whatever)
 *  install babel-polyfill and require it in your entrypoint (`import 'babel-polyfill'` at the top of your file).
 You can also include only specific polyfills, check babel documentation for further info